 For many decades, the U.S. was a leader in the push for trade liberalization and the development of global trading rules.
-The presidency of Donald J. Trump has ushered in an era of aggressive trade policy, unilaterallydriven and largely protectionist in aim.
-Through the exercise of certain presidential trade regulatory authorities, the Trump Administration has embarked on a series of actions to dismantle or significantly revise several significant multilateral trade agreements, starting in January 2017 with the U.S. withdrawal from the Trans-Pacific Partnership (TPP) and negotiations to revise the NAFTA under the threat of U.S. withdrawal.
+The presidency of Donald J. Trump has ushered in an era of aggressive trade policy, unilaterally-driven and largely protectionist in aim.

+Through the exercise of certain presidential trade regulatory authorities, the Trump Administration has embarked on a series of actions to dismantle or significantly revise several significant multilateral trade agreements, starting in January 2017 with the U.S. withdrawal from the Trans-Pacific Partnership (TPP) and the re-negotiation of NAFTA under the threat of U.S. withdrawal, which concluded with the U.S., Mexico and Canada entering into the USMCA, which is scheduled to go into effect later in 2020.

 The Trump Administration floated the idea of a border tax, a proposal widely opposed by retailers and marketers of consumer goods, who depend heavily on imports.
-The Administration also imposed duties on washing machines and solar products and imposed tariffs on steel, aluminium and on almost half of all U.S. imports from China.
-77 Most recently, the administration initiated a national security investigation under Section 232 of the Trade Expansion Act of 1962 concerning imports of automobiles and automotive parts.
-The U.S. has also sought to increase export restrictions on emerging and foundational technology, particularly with respect to China and other countries subject to a U.S. arms embargo.78 As a result, certain major U.S. trading partners, including China, Canada, Mexico, the European Union (EU), and Japan, have adopted or threatened to adopt retaliatory measures against U.S. imports.
+The Administration also imposed duties on washing machines and solar products and imposed tariffs on steel, aluminium and on almost half of all U.S. imports from China.72